“So let’s not get tired of doing what is good. At just the right time, we will reap a harvest of blessing if we don’t give up.” (Galatians 6:9 NLT)

 The Call and the Answer

 The path ahead isn’t always clear; in fact, sometimes it’s completely hidden.
-In those moments, we often wear ourselves out trying to navigate the void.
-Yet Jeremiah 33:3 offers a standing invitation: “Call to me and I will answer you and tell you great and unsearchable things you do not know.”
+In those moments, we often wear ourselves out trying to navigate our way through the void.
+Yet Jeremiah 33:3 offers a standing invitation:

 This is more than comfort; it’s clarity.
 It reminds us that reaching the limits of our own understanding isn’t failure—it’s the threshold of a different kind of revelation.
 When you stop striving to prove yourself and instead reach for higher wisdom, you gain access to insight your own reasoning could never uncover.